fastrgv/Asud/README.md

 ASUD is a sudoku assistant tool designed to help with manually solving Sudoku puzzles.
 It handles routine tasks so you can focus on more advanced puzzle solving strategies.

-For example, some of the routine and somewhat tedious tasks are:
+For example, some routine, but tedious tasks are:

-* noticing single occurrences of a digit within some house
+* noticing single occurrences of a digit within a house
 * removing a singleton digit from all visible cells
-* noticing whether a digit is removable in a given circumstance
-* finding hidden triples & quads, etc.
+* finding hidden pairs, triples & quads, etc.

 In each of the 81 cells, all candidate digits can be shown.
 The working goal is to facilitate the removal of as many candidate digits (aka pencil marks) as possible.

-Algorithms have been added to detect and display (hidden or naked) pairs, triples, & quads, whose display can be toggled.
+Algorithms have been added to detect and display hidden (or naked) pairs, triples, & quads, whose display can be toggled.

-The default display shows all candidate digits in each cell.
-However, one can toggle a minimal "standard" display that just shows a) known singles, b) box-digit-pairs.
+The default display shows all candidate digits in the center of each cell.
+However, one can toggle a Minimal view that just shows
+a) known singles, b) aligned box-digit-pairs.
 This minimal display could allow easier pattern recognition.

-Pencil & paper Sudoku fans that get stuck will find that this app can help them to get a new perspective, using any PC or laptop.
+Sudoku fans that get stuck will find that this app can help them to get a new perspective, using any PC or laptop.
 This package includes executables that run on Windows, and Linux.
 All source code, build scripts & resources are included.